Zhang Yuan (footballer, born 1997)

-Zhang Yuan (张源 (張源, Zhāng Yuán); born 28 January 1997) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Beijing Guoan.
+Zhang Yuan (张源 (張源, Zhāng Yuán); born 28 January 1997) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Shanghai Port.

 Club career

 Early career

 Zhang Yuan joined Dalian Aerbin's youth academy in 2013 after Dalian Shide dissolved.
 He was loaned to Portuguese side Mafra in the summer of 2013 and joined Loures in 2015.
 Zhang was promoted to Loures's first team squad in July 2016.
 He made his senior debut on 4 December 2016 in a 2–0 away win over Atlético CP, coming on as a substitute for Ivo Miranda in the 80th minute.
 He played four league matches for Loures in the 2016–17 season.

 Tianjin Quanjian and loan spell

 Zhang transferred to Chinese Super League side Tianjin Quanjian in July 2017.
 On 10 September 2017, he made his debut for Tianjin Quanjian in a 3–1 home win over Guizhou Hengfeng Zhicheng, coming on for Wang Yongpo in the 76th minute when Tianjin was leading 3–0.

 On 26 February 2018, Zhang was loaned to fellow Super League side Guizhou Hengfeng for one season.
 On 11 March 2018, he made his debut for the club in a 3–2 home defeat against Hebei China Fortune, replacing Min Junlin in the 88th minute.
 On 25 April 2018, he scored his first senior goal in a 2–1 away win over Heilongjiang Lava Spring in the 4th round of 2018 Chinese FA Cup.